quellabs/wakapac/README.md

 - Check that computed property dependencies are correctly accessed

 **3. Template interpolation not working**
-- Remember: only simple property names are supported in `{{}}`
+- Verify the property path exists in your component
-- Use computed properties for any property access, method calls, or expressions
+- Check for JavaScript errors in complex expressions
-- Check that the property exists in your component
+- Use computed properties for complex expressions that might fail

 **4. Performance issues**
 - Use appropriate update modes (delayed for search, change for validation)
-- Avoid complex operations in computed properties
+- Consider using computed properties for frequently accessed expressions
 - Consider using requestAnimationFrame for heavy DOM updates

 **5. Hierarchy communication not working**